kodevyas/terraform_apache_nifi/README.md

 2. Nodepool

 ## Dependencies
-1. GCP
+1. GCP Project
-2. Docker
-3. kubectl
-4. Terraform
+2. Terraform

 ## How to setup